 Discussion and Conclusion

+Our study focuses on the responses of soil ammonia oxidizers, AOA and AOB, to a severe summer drought event in rewetted fens.
+A non-biased K-means approach was deployed for a confident determination of drought and non-drought periods, using water level data over a course of 3 years.
+With this, we used different proxies, including both DNA- and RNA-based 16S rRNA gene and amoA gene, to detect abundance changes during the 2018 drought cycle.
+While different proxies showed different patterns, RT-qPCR suggested a strong increase of AOB abundances in both sites, and a significant increase of AOA abundances in one site.
+This is in line with our hypothesis that aeration after water level lowers facilitates the aerobic ammonia oxidizing microbes.
+However, AOA showed much weaker changes than AOB, which contrasts our other hypothesis that higher substrate affinity of AOA over AOB leads to stronger responses.

+Compare the methodology, why different, which one is better, more accurate

+Explain the found pattern (RT-qPCR).

+1) biomass, necromass, degradation, include DOC data.

+2) Other associated nitrogen-cycling microbes

+3) Other associated processes, the supporting data can be from metatranscriptomes

+Comparison between the two sites.

+Clade distribution in times of drought, in comparison to Wang et al., 2021

+Conclusion

 In April, before the onset of the 2018 drought, there was a peak in nitrogen fixation genes nifK and nifH in the PW site.
 Previous studies of nitrifying microbes in alpine fens of the Zoige Plateau found that nifH gene copies were positively correlated with soil water content, and that nifD gene copies decreased by 25% after the onset of an extreme drought [35, 69].
 The evidence for higher nitrogen fixation rates under PW’s typical hydrological condition supports these previous findings, with the subsequent decrease in both nifK and nifH genes after water table depression confirming the expected drought response of nitrogen fixing microbes to drought.

 In comparison to the April pre-drought system, by the middle of the drought in August there was a significant increase in both AOB and AOA transcription in the PW site, as evidenced by the results of the RT-qPCR.
 However, transcribed B-amoA was more abundant than A-amoA on the scale of an order of magnitude.
 It is likely that both AOB and AOA responded positively to the influx of oxygen into the peatland topsoil as the water table fell, as both groups are obligate aerobes.
 Further, active microbial biomass (proxied by RNA content) was at its maximum in August, suggesting that the increase in AOA and AOB activity could be in response to the greater overall microbial abundance, although RNA content in the soil was not significantly dynamic in either site.